flanzana/travel-packing-list/README.md

 - delete item in case you will not need it
 - add new item to the list
 - automatic capitalization of new item
-- reset whole card to default items
+- reset whole list to default items
 - store all items into LocalStorage
+- switch between English and Slovenian version of the app
 - responsive design